mxiuwang/git-practice/Scenario_3/readme.md

 # Rebase with merge conflicts

-This exercise reflects the scenario when you rebase your changes on top of changes made by other Intuit engineers, but there is a merge conflict you must resolve.
+This exercise reflects the scenario when you rebase your changes on top of changes made by other engineers, but there is a merge conflict you must resolve.

 You will first attempt to rebase on a feature branch on top of other engineers' changes in the master branch, manually resolve any merge conflicts, then push all changes to the remote.